Tosca: Subsequent productions

 The Milan premiere at La Scala took place under Toscanini on 17 March 1900.
 Darclée and Giraldoni reprised their roles; the prominent tenor Giuseppe Borgatti replaced De Marchi as Cavaradossi.
 The opera was a great success at La Scala, and played to full houses.

+The first known performance of Tosca outside Italy was in Buenos Aires, Argentina.
+The opera was produced at the Teatro de la Opera on 16 June 1900.
+The cast included Emma Carelli as Tosca, and De Marchi (Cavaradossi) and Giraldoni (Scarpia), who had sung those roles in the world premiere in Rome.

 Puccini travelled to London for the British premiere at the Royal Opera House, Covent Garden, on 12 July, with Milka Ternina and Fernando De Lucia as the doomed lovers and Antonio Scotti as Scarpia.
 Puccini wrote that Tosca was "[a] complete triumph", and Ricordi's London representative quickly signed a contract to take Tosca to New York.
 The premiere at the Metropolitan Opera was on 4 February 1901, with De Lucia's replacement by Giuseppe Cremonini the only change from the London cast.
 For its French premiere at the Opéra-Comique on 13 October 1903, the 72-year-old Sardou took charge of all the action on the stage.
 Puccini was delighted with the public's reception of the work in Paris, despite adverse comments from critics.
 The opera was subsequently premiered at venues throughout Europe, the Americas, Australia and the Far East; by the outbreak of war in 1914 it had been performed in more than 50 cities worldwide.

 Among the prominent early Toscas was Emmy Destinn, who sang the role regularly in a long-standing partnership with the tenor Enrico Caruso.
 Maria Jeritza, over many years at the Met and in Vienna, brought her own distinctive style to the role, and was said to be Puccini's favorite Tosca.
 Jeritza was the first to deliver "Vissi d'arte" from a prone position, having fallen to the stage while eluding the grasp of Scarpia.
 This was a great success, and Jeritza sang the aria while on the floor thereafter.
 Of her successors, opera enthusiasts tend to consider Maria Callas as the supreme interpreter of the role, largely on the basis of her performances at the Royal Opera House in 1964, with Tito Gobbi as Scarpia.
 This production, by Franco Zeffirelli, remained in continuous use at Covent Garden for more than 40 years until replaced in 2006 by a new staging, which premiered with Angela Gheorghiu.
 Callas had first sung Tosca at age 18 in a performance given in Greek, in the Greek National Opera in Athens on 27 August 1942.
 Tosca was also her last on-stage operatic role, in a special charity performance at the Royal Opera House on 7 May 1965.